semaphoreci/docs/golang-continuous-integration_5c5484f42c7d3a66e32dea74.md

 ## Demo project

-Semaphore 2.0 has support for building Go projects using the supported Go versions that are listed in the
+Semaphore 2.0 has support for building Go (Golang) projects using the supported Go versions that are listed in the
 [VM reference](https://docs.semaphoreci.com/article/32-ubuntu-1804-image#go).
 The way to select the desired Go version is by using the